tony-waters/tony-waters.github.io/_posts/2026-08-15-resilience4j-circuit-breaker.md

 ## Checking the Database

-Postgres is also useful for checking the final state after the run:
+Postgres is useful for checking the final state after the run:

 ```bash
 docker compose exec postgres psql -U demo -d orders \